Blind Beggar and his Dog: History

 The legend of the blind beggar became popular in Tudor times and has many variants.
 One version tells of an English knight, Simon de Montford, who is blinded at the Battle of Evesham in 1265.
-Reduced to poverty, he begs alms at Bethnal Green, while his beautiful daughter Besse is wooed by four suitors, three of whom are discouraged by her father's seeming inability to provide a dowry.
-The fourth recognises Besse's innate nobility and marries her anyway, whereupon he receives a dowry from the beggar's still-wealthy father.
+Seeking to conceal his identity, he begs alms at Bethnal Green, while his beautiful daughter Besse is wooed by four suitors, three of whom are discouraged by her father's seeming inability to provide a dowry.
+The fourth recognises Besse's innate nobility and marries her anyway, whereupon he receives a dowry from her still-wealthy father.
 Bethnal Green's civic coat of arms bears the images of Besse and her blind father and the legend is commemorated in many place names in the area, including that of The Blind Beggar public house on Whitechapel Road.

 Post-war reconstruction of Bethnal Green, which had suffered severely in the Blitz was led by the architectural team of Skinner Bailey & Lubetkin, the successor to Berthold Lubetkin's Tecton Group.
 The Cranbrook estate was the last and the largest of the three housing estates they designed.
 The sculpture of the Blind Beggar was commissioned by Bethnal Green Council in 1957, and was awarded to the then 27 year-old sculptor Elisabeth Frink.
 It was first sited on Roman Road, from where it can still be seen, but was moved to its intended location in Tate Garden in 1963.